WWE News: Congressman Questions Linda McMahon About John Cena-Nikki Bella Engagement [Video]

 “In a joint financial disclosure filing, the Small Business Administration head and her wrestling mogul husband, Vincent McMahon, reported between $938 million and $1.1 billion in real estate, WWE stock and other assets that include hedge fund investments…The McMahons’ fortune is tied up mainly in WWE stock, with Vince McMahon owning 35,533,375 shares worth about $782 million.
 Linda McMahon claimed no stock ownership in WWE on her financial disclosure form…”

-[Featured Image by Ron Sachs / CNP /MediaPunch/IPX via AP Images]
+[Featured Image by Ron Sachs/CNP /MediaPunch/IPX/AP Images]